Stat Mechanics

 N (Nature)

-A Pokémon's nature is basically its personality and is displayed on every Pokémon's summary screen in the Advance games onwards.
-In R/B/Y/G/S/C, always regard N as being 1.
+A Pokémon's nature describes its personality and is displayed on every Pokémon's summary screen in the Advance games onwards.
+Natures didn't exist in the pre-Advance games, so for the purposes of R/B/Y/G/S/C, always regard N as being 1.

 NatureIncreasesDecreases